romelusw/os_project/README.md

 -Controller:
 The Application will have a tab system, which the user can use to control the current view.
 When the user taps on a new tab, the model should tell the new view to display new information.

+## User flow
+> Whenever a user clicks on a process from the main process list pane
+> 1. We check if the process exists
+>   If not we alert the user with a popup indicating that the process has been since terminated
+> 2. Display the specific metrics relevant to the process selected